Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 - seek medical advice if you have a fever, muscle pain, rash or severe headache.

-The rate of HIV/AIDS infection in The Gambia is high.
+The rate of HIV/AIDS infection is high.
 Exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 Other infectious diseases

-Water-borne, food-borne, parasitic and other infectious diseases (including cholera, typhoid, hepatitis, leptospirosis, meningitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
+Water-borne, food-borne, parasitic and other infectious diseases (including cholera, typhoid, hepatitis, leptospirosis, meningitis, tuberculosis and rabies) occurs with more serious outbreaks happening from time to time.

 - Use good hygiene practices including frequent handwashing.